1. Acknowledge your emotional needs

 For enquiries, please contact our Wellness and Counselling Centre staff at 3943 7208 or 3943 3493.

 The hotline service is operated by trained counsellors from Christian Family Service Centre which offers telephone counselling and crisis interventions.
 Our service would follow up on the students in need of psychological counselling.

-Students are welcome to contact Student Counselling and Development Service within normal office hours for psychological counselling service.
+Students are welcome to contact Wellness and Counselling Centre within normal office hours for psychological counselling service.